emcuttsy/monoglot-anxiety/content/english/blog/how-learning-a-language-can-boost-your-career.md

 {{<notice note "Note from Elise">}}

 This is a guest post by Reese Jane.
-Want to contribute your own guest post?
 As a relatively new science writer, I remember the struggle to get my first clips and I'm always open to guest posts from other language enthusiasts — no matter whether you're an aspiring and seasoned writer ;)

-Want to contribute?
+So, want to contribute?
 Pitch your ideas to [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) and I'll get back to you ASAP.

 {{</ notice  >}}